 The unexpected visit to the optician’s office and the glasses were all paid for from our Limited FSA.
 We paid with a benefits card that we had received after enrolling in the account.

 A few remarks on the card… Both my wife and I have the same card.
 It is tied to the same accounts.
-In our case, it’s tied to our health accounts (the Limited FSA and the HSA) and our commuter accounts (for Mass Transit and Parking).
+In our case, it’s tied to our health accounts (our Limited FSA and our HSA) and our commuter accounts (for Mass Transit and Parking).

 A few closing remarks on the Limited FSA…